MA in Clinical-Counseling

 Application materials can be requested from The Citadel Graduate College, The Citadel, Charleston, South Carolina: (843) 953-5089 or online at www.citadel.edu/graduatecollege.
 A Graduate Admissions Application and a Clinical-Counseling Program Application are required.
 Application materials are submitted to The Citadel Graduate College and all materials must be received by March 15 for the applicant to be considered for Fall Admission.

 Admission to the Program is based on a competitive review of application materials.
-All applicants must request admission packets from the Citadel Graduate College and submit the appropriate materials.
+All applicants must apply to the program and submit the appropriate materials.
 For a complete description of the admissions requirement, see the current CGC Catalog and Handbook

 Minimum requirements for consideration for admission include: